On Friday 14th June 2018 the Citizen show was vandalised and 15 of my

 polaroids were stolen from the exhibition.
 The perpetrator removed the bottom screws from the perspex frames (taking the screws with them) and slid the pictures out leaving a trail of blood behind them.
 The pictures seemed to be randomly selected and only 9 remained.
 Why?

-THIS STATEMENT WAS RELEASED AFTER THE EXHIBITION WAS VANDALISED.
-NEITHER THE GALLERY NOR THE COUNCIL EVER RELEASED AN OFFICIAL, PUBLIC STATEMENT:
+THE FOLLOWING STATEMENT WAS RELEASED BY THE ARTISTS TASH KAHN AND JOHN ROS AFTER THE EXHIBITION WAS VANDALISED.
+NEITHER THE GALLERY NOR THE COUNCIL EVER RELEASED AN OFFICIAL PUBLIC STATEMENT:

 Citizen was a project conceived on the parameters of equality.
 This collaboration between two artists took time to develop, produce and execute.
 Many wonderful people were involved.
 It was offered in this public space for all.